backstage/backstage/docs/FAQ.md

 ### How is Backstage licensed?

-Backstage was released as open sourced software by Spotify and is licensed under [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+Backstage was released as open source software by Spotify and is licensed under [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

 ### Why did we open source Backstage?